-The question whether the court is justified in reading a statutory provision as if it contained additional words or omitted words involves a judgment of matters of degree.
+"The question whether the court is justified in reading a statutory provision as if it contained additional words or omitted words involves a judgment of matters of degree.
 That judgment is readily answered in favour of addition or omission in the case of simple, grammatical, drafting errors which if uncorrected would defeat the object of the provision.
-It is answered against a construction that fills "gaps disclosed in legislation" or makes an insertion which is "too big, or too much at variance with the language in fact used by the legislature".
+It is answered against a construction that fills 'gaps disclosed in legislation' or makes an insertion which is 'too big, or too much at variance with the language in fact used by the legislature'."

 A substantial implication is made when what is involved requires not merely the addition of missing words but to supply an entirely new term.
 Sometimes this is described as an implied term.
 Even though the implication might be of an entire term, the exercise remains one of interpretation.
 As Mason J said in Codelfa Construction Pty Ltd v State Rail Authority of NSW, the implication of a term in a contract is "an exercise in interpretation, though not an orthodox instance".
-And in Attorney-General of Belize v Belize Telecom Ltd, in remarks approved by three members of the High Court of Australia in Commonwealth Bank of Australia v Barker, Lord Hoffmann said that a court must be satisfied that an implied term "is what the contract actually means".
+And in Attorney General of Belize v Belize Telecom Ltd, in remarks approved by three members of the High Court of Australia in Commonwealth Bank of Australia v Barker, Lord Hoffmann said that a court must be satisfied that an implied term "is what the contract actually means".
 The way I put the point in H Lundbeck A/S v Sandoz Pty Ltd was to say that it is the same process of recognising implications that is involved whether the concern is with the meaning of express words of a clause, inferences that recognise additional meaning in a clause, or inferences that recognise an entire implied term in a legal instrument.

 A leading case concerning implied terms that has been referred to for a century and a half is the English decision in The Moorcock.
 In The Moorcock, the appellants entered into an agreement with the respondent in which the respondent agreed to pay the appellants for a right to moor a vessel at the appellants' jetty.
 The respondent's vessel was damaged when it was moored at the appellants' jetty due to the uneven riverbed.
 The appellants owned the jetty but not the riverbed.
-Nevertheless, the Court of Appeal of England and Wales held that there was an implied term in the contract that the jetty, and therefore the riverbed, was reasonably fit for loading and unloading.
-Bowen LJ said that "the law is raising an implication from the presumed intention of the parties with the object of giving to the transaction such efficacy as both parties must have intended that at all events it should have".
-As later courts have emphasised, the reference by Bowen LJ to the intention of the parties was to "that of notional reasonable people in the position of the parties at the time at which they were contracting".
-In Attorney-General
+Nevertheless, the Court of Appeal of England and Wales held that there was an implied term in the contract that the jetty, and therefore the riverbed, was reasonably

-&lt;sup>62 D Wilson and D Sperber, Meaning and Relevance (CUP, 2012) 78.
+&lt;sup>62 D Wilson and D Sperber, Meaning and Relevance (Cambridge University Press, 2012) at 78.

-&lt;sup>63 Taylor v Owners - Strata Plan No 11564 (2014) 253 CLR 531, 548 [38] (citations omitted).
+&lt;sup>63 (2014) 253 CLR 531 at 548 [38] (citations omitted).

-&lt;sup>64 Codelfa Construction Pty Ltd v State Rail Authority (NSW) (1982) 149 CLR 337, 345.
+64 (1982) 149 CLR 337 at 345.

-Attorney-General of Belize v Belize Telecom Ltd [2009] 1 WLR 1988, 1994 [22]; [2009] 2 All ER 1127, 1134.
+65 [2009] 1 WLR 1988 at 1994 [22]; 2 All ER 1127 at 1134.